Blog

 While there is no one-size-fits-all solution, many individuals seek alternative and natural treatments to manage their IBS symptoms.

-In this blog post, we’ll explore natural treatments and supplements that have been suggested to help alleviate IBS symptoms — from probiotics and peppermint oil to chiropractic care and increased water intake.
+In this blog post, we’ll explore natural treatments and supplements that may help alleviate IBS symptoms — from probiotics and peppermint oil to chiropractic care and increased water intake.

 Do probiotics help with IBS?

-Probiotics are a common supplement recommended for those with irritable bowel syndrome.
-Probiotic supplements use live good bacteria to support a healthy balance of gut bacteria, which can reduce IBS symptoms such as bloating, gas, and irregular bowel movements.
+Probiotic supplements use live good bacteria to support a healthy balance of gut bacteria, which can reduce IBS symptoms, including bloating, gas, and irregular bowel movements.

 Research shows that probiotics can also help slow down the transit time of the colon, decreasing the number of bowel movements and improving stool consistency for IBS sufferers.

-Many people take probiotic supplements, while some get it from food and drinks like kefir, kombucha, and yogurt.
+Many people take probiotic supplements, while some get probiotics from food and drinks like kefir, kombucha, and yogurt.

 Many probiotic supplements sold today have additives and other ingredients that can cause side effects and reduce effectiveness.
-The majority of probiotics support gut health, but do not actually regulate it.
+And some only contain limited amounts of strains of the good bacteria your gut needs to thrive, making them ineffective for many.

 That’s where Somaya Life comes in.

 Created by Priority IAC, Somaya Life is the world’s first anthrobiotic.
-We go beyond a typical probiotic with targeted Smart StrainsTM of good bacteria to regulate gut and immune health to address issues like IBS at the source.
+We go beyond a typical probiotic with 10 targeted Smart StrainsTM of good bacteria to help support gut and immune health and address issues like IBS.

-If you haven’t seen good results from probiotics in the past or you’re interested in trying one to reduce IBS symptoms, consider giving Somaya Life a try.
+If you haven't seen good results from probiotics or are interested in trying one to reduce IBS symptoms naturally, here are five reasons to consider trying Somaya Life.

 Does peppermint oil help with IBS?